kambi-sportsbook-widgets/youtube-widget/README.md

         - If the listType parameter value is `search`, then the list parameter value specifies the search query.
         - If the listType parameter value is `user_uploads`, then the list parameter value identifies the YouTube channel whose uploaded videos will be loaded.
         - If the listType parameter value is `playlist`, then the list parameter value specifies a YouTube playlist ID.
-2. `height` - integer - by default this is set to widget's height minus 37px
+2. `height` - integer - by default this is set to match the 16/9 wide ratio based on widget's width
 3. `width` - integer -  by default is set to 100%
 4. `videoId` - string - (optional) can be added to target a specific youtube video.
 It has to be the youtube video id and it should not be used with the `listType` and `list` parameters
-4. `title` - string - The widget title, set according to the content type
+5. `title` - string - The widget title, set according to the content type

 For more information on Youtube embedded Player, refer to https://developers.google.com/youtube/iframe_api_reference